tantaman/tantaman.github.io/blog/2021-02-07-volatility-isnt-risk.md

 The biggest lie in investing is that volatiliy = risk.

 This is bogus.
 It misses the point of risk.
 Risk is about the chance of losing your principal in an investment.
 Volatility does not capture that whatsoever.
-What does it matter if the price of an investment swings wildly up and down, so long as the mean of those swings always trends upwards?
+What does it matter if the price of an investment swings wildly up and down, so long as the mean of those swings always trends upwards?<!--truncate-->

 # Example